 D. Residents’ beds are normally set to captain height.
 Residents may not re-configure the loft-bed or any other University furniture.
 In order to have your bed configured differently, visit MYLMU and select Student Housing Online Services from the Campus Life menu.
-The bed configuration request process is open prior to the start of the semester and through the first two weeks of each semester.
+The bed configuration request process is open prior to the start of the semester.
 After the second week of the semester, bed configuration requests can be made if a room change occurs and/or there are other extenuating circumstances by submitting a request via email to email@example.com.

 1. Students are not permitted to bring their own frame/mattress, unless an accommodation is approved by the Office of Disability Support Services.
 Waterbeds are prohibited.

 E. University Housing facilities must be returned to their original condition before moving out at the end of the term.
 Residents will be charged for any items which are missing at the time of check out.
 Residents will also be charged for removal of personal items left in rooms/apartments.
 Any personal furniture must be removed when a student vacates their space.

 F. Furnishings in common areas are for use by all members of the community.
 Residents may not remove furniture from common areas.
 Students are encouraged to report acts of vandalism or theft in regard to the common areas.
 Refer to Damage Assessment section regarding fees.